litvinen/HLIBCov/README.md

 Yes, see please loglikelihood_visual_dependence_on_l.cc

+How to build plots?
+After your c++ code finished, run appropriate scripts from /matlab_func/ I use safe_figure function from the sglib library, which you can get here https://github.com/ezander/sglib.git (it is needed only for one single function, namelly, safe_figure)

 This code is being provided to you "as is".
 No warranties or guarantees of any kind.
 In case you faced a problem, write me an email or open an issue on github.